-The main preparation has been done the days before race day, so the aim of the pre-race meal is simply to ‘top up’ the already loaded muscle glycogen stores and replenish liver glycogen stores, which can be reduced to maintain blood sugar levels whilst you sleep.
+The main preparation is done the days before race day, so the aim of the nutrition before a marathon is to ‘top up the already loaded muscle glycogen stores and replenish liver glycogen stores, which can be reduced to maintain blood sugar levels whilst you sleep.

-By this point you should have extensively practiced your pre-race meal in training so you’re comfortable with it and should not cause any digestive discomfort.
-Based on personal preference, a typical pre-race meal will be a combination of the options listed above, and depending on when you eat should contain 1-4g/kg carbohydrate (1g/kg/hour).
+By this point, you should have extensively practised your pre-race meal in training to be comfortable with it and not cause any digestive discomfort.
+Based on personal preference, a typical pre-race meal will be a combination of the options listed above, depending on when you should contain 1-4g/kg carbohydrate (1g/kg/hour).

-For example: a 70kg athlete eating 3 hours before the race (3g/kg/hour) will aim to have approx. 210g carbohydrate.
+For example, a 70kg athlete eating 3 hours before the race (3g/kg/hour) will aim to have approx—210 g carbohydrates.

-In the hours leading up to the race you just need to focus on hydration.
-Water and Nutrition X’s Hydra 10 are recommended to ensure you start the race well hydrated.
+You need to focus on hydration in the hours leading up to the race.
+Water and Nutrition X’s Hydra+ are recommended to ensure you start the race well-hydrated.